haritha-venkat/EXNO2DS/README.md

-## NAME: HARITHA SHREE
-## REG NO: 212222230046

-# EX NO:2
+# EX.NO:02
 # AIM:
   To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.